Lost Coast Challenge

 What’s included

-• All meals and snacks in the back-country
+• All meals and snacks while in the backcountry

 • Backpack, tent, sleeping bag and pad if needed